Some great colloquialisms for sex that are now gone — but shouldn’t be forgotten.

 There’s something that I just love about antiquated English.
 As the dictionary adds words like “defriending” and “muggle,” I like to think about the words they take out.
 And pepper those into conversation whenever I can.

 This goes doubly when discussing sex.
-It stands to reason — people have been talking about sex since they figured out how to do it… and, because of the eternal taboo surrounding it, they’ve created millions of euphemisms and alternative words.
+It stands to reason — people have been talking about sex since they figured out how to do it… and, because of the eternal taboo surrounding it, they’ve created millions of euphemisms for sex and other alternative words.

 1 | St. George and the dragon – sex with the woman on top of the man